1 Navigating the Bash Filesystem

 1.4 Setting Yourself Up for Success

-So we have logged into rhino
+So we have logged into rhino.
+Now what?

-1.6 Going /home
+1.6 Going /home: ~/

-There is one important file alias you should always remember: ~/
+There is one important file alias you should always remember: ~/ is shorthand for your own home directory.

 /home/tladera2/